WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 <a name="anchor8"></a>
 ## 8. License
-This project is licensed under Wireless IoT Solutions GmbH.
+This project is licensed under a MIT license by Wireless IoT Solutions GmbH.

 <a name="anchor9"></a>
 ## 9. Acknowledgments